fibershot/iaer-js/README.md

 On the web application users can submit serials to the input area.
 This works best, when the device's name includes the serial since Entra devices cannot be fetched via serials.</br></br>
 Fetched devices will be listed with latest login details, IDs from the different systems, serials, model info and more.</br>
 Each successfully listed device may be selected and deleted with the press of a button.
-The process is automatic and if</br>
-the deletion fails at any step, the program interrupts itself for analysation.</br></br>
+The process is automatic and if the deletion fails at any step, the program interrupts itself for analysation.</br></br>
 Failchecks have been implemented in many places.
 Deletion does not happen, unless the user desides to so.
 Fetching doesn't delete anything.